oracle/weblogic-remote-console/documentation/content/en/latest/set-console/_index.md

 2. Download the latest WebLogic Remote Console extension, <code>console-rest-ext-2.4.16.war</code>, from the [WebLogic Remote Console GitHub Repository](https://github.com/oracle/weblogic-remote-console/releases) releases page.

+    <code>console-rest-ext-jakarta-2.4.16.war</code> is intended for domains running WebLogic Server 15.1.1.0.0 or later; you should not need to install it manually.

 3. Save the extension under <code>management-services-ext</code>.

     You do not need to deploy <code>console-rest-ext-2.4.16.war</code> as an application in your domain.